mongodb/docs/source/reference/javascript.rst

       db.createCollection(people, { size: 2147483648 })

    This command provides a wrapper around the database command ":dbcommand:`create`.
-See the ":doc:`/core/capped-collections`" document for more information about capped collections.
+See the ":wiki:`Capped Collections <Capped+Collections>`" wiki page for more information about capped collections.

+   ..
+STUB :doc:`/core/capped-collections`"

 .. function:: db.currentOp()